On the density of critical graphs with no large cliques: Coloring a saved graph with the local naive random coloring procedure

-We prove a series of lemmas that show that $\savings_{v, \sigma, \ordering}$ is sufficiently large if a vertex $v$ satisfies one of the properties defined in Definition~\ref{ways to save definition}.
-To that end, we let $(\phi, \uncolvtcs)$ be randomly sampled according to the local naive random coloring procedure with $\varepsilon$-equalizing coin-flips.
+We prove a series of lemmas that show that $\savings_{v, 2/3, \ordering}$ is sufficiently large if a vertex $v$ satisfies one of the properties defined in Definition~\ref{ways to save definition}.
+To that end, we let $(\phi, U)$ be randomly sampled according to the local naive random coloring procedure with activation probability $99/100$ and $11\varepsilon$-equalizing coin-flips, and we let $A$ denote the set of activated vertices and $U' \subseteq U$ as in Definition~\ref{random coloring procedure}.

 The first such lemma will be applied to vertices that are either aberrant or slightly aberrant.